-3.8 Temporary Rental Assistance (TRA)
+3.7 Temporary Relocation Assistance (TRA)

-The Program provides Temporary Rental Assistance ("TRA") as a portion of the grant funding.
+The Program provides Temporary Relocation Assistance ("TRA") as a portion of the grant funding.
 The TRA is specific to each property considering the complexity of the project, the size of the family, and the anticipated project timeline.

-In general, the Program may be able to pay up to, but not exceed, the GSA per-diem rate per property.
+In general, the Program may be able to pay up to, but not exceed, the per-diem rate per property as determined by the U.S. General Services Administration (GSA).
 The Program will not provide funding for non-rental assistance expenses such as security deposits, storage, movers, pets, or any other expenses not identified as eligible temporary rental assistance during the construction period.
 The Program will verify the TRA payee and confirm residency of the Property Owner prior to authorizing a payment schedule.